All posts

 What about formation services that include both?

-Doola includes a registered agent and a business mailing address in its formation packages.
-The Standard plan ($297/yr formation + $300/yr renewal) bundles formation, registered agent, EIN filing, and a US business address.
-The Total Compliance plan ($1,999/yr) adds tax filing, bookkeeping, and compliance monitoring.
-For a founder who wants a single provider handling everything, Doola eliminates the need to set up a separate virtual mailbox.
+Doola includes a registered agent and business mailing address in its formation packages.
+Standard plan: $297/yr formation + $300/yr renewal, covering formation, registered agent, EIN filing, and a US business address.
+Total Compliance ($1,999/yr) adds tax filing, bookkeeping, and compliance monitoring.
+If you want one provider handling everything, Doola is the simplest path.

 Cost comparison: bundled vs separate

-The total annual cost difference between bundled and separate services is smaller than it appears — and in some configurations, separate services cost less over time.
+The cost difference between bundled and separate is smaller than you would think.
+In some configurations, separate services actually cost less over time.

 Year 1 costs